-Few things frustrate a homebrewer as much as over carbonation because a bottle-conditioned beer with too much carbon dioxide could be ruined by too much foam or even explode!
+Few things frustrate a homebrewer as much as over carbonation because a bottle-conditioned beer with too much carbon dioxide could be ruined by too much foam or even gush!

 Beer becomes over-carbonated when there is too much priming sugar used during bottle conditioning, or the beer has not yet completely finished fermenting when it is bottled.
 You can fix an over-carbonated beer bottle by re-capping the bottles and reducing foaming by lowering the temperature of the beer.

 Read on to find out more about the science of carbonation and the specific steps to get the best quality foam for your beer!

 Nothing is more frustrating than finishing a several-month homebrew project only to have a volcano of foam erupt from your bottle the moment you take the cap off.

 Beer becomes over-carbonated due to overactive yeast.
 If there is too much priming sugar in a bottle, or if the beer is allowed to carbonate for too long, high carbonation levels can build inside the bottle.

 If yeast is left in a warm, hospitable environment with enough sugar, they will keep converting sugar into ethanol and carbon dioxide indefinitely.
 The two ways you can stop this process are to restrict the available sugars or to refrigerate your beer (yeast enters hibernation at temperatures below 55°F).

 To prevent over carbonation in future batches, you’ll want to make sure to measure your priming sugar properly and to make sure to halt the final fermentation within 2-3 weeks by refrigerating your beer under 55°F.